DIDSR/LCD_CT/docs/source/index.rst

    > test

- All tests running to completion without errors indicates the software is working as expected, please follow any error messages and consult our FAQ section for more details regarding installation issues.
+ All tests running to completion without errors indicates the software is working as expected, please follow any error messages and consult our :doc:`faq` section for more details regarding installation issues.

 Users
 -----